Put Up Your Dukes!

-This proposition has grown out of the pair’s long history of enjoying each other’s practices and wanting to show together, but struggling to find common ground to start from.
-Put Up Your Dukes! is a standoff in which each artist will state their case and elaborate on their claim to a common territory.
-In the build-up to this exhibition new works have been developed in a call / response fashion and use the idea of nature as a foil, a subject matter and directive, but the debate itself centres around the artists’ different methodologies.
+Put Up Your Dukes!
+Was played out as an elaborate standoff in which each of us (over)stated our case and elaborated on a claim to common territory.
+In the build-up to this exhibition new works were developed in a call/response fashion using the idea of nature as a foil, a subject matter and directive, but the debate itself centres around our different methodologies.

-I am interested in the territory where it abandons good-sense to joyfully embrace the vernacular of the stupid, the obvious, simple, pointless, pleasurable, silly, excessive, lazy, expedient and useless.
-(Jill’s artist book: Resisting Societal norms full book)
+I am interested in the territory where art abandons good-sense to joyfully embrace the vernacular of the stupid, the obvious, simple, pointless, pleasurable, silly, excessive, lazy, expedient and useless.

 Labour as it’s own reward / the person who cuts his own firewood warms himself twice / validation through accumulation (being able to cite a big number validates a project) / refer to things obliquely, answer questions with questions